 There is a wide and vibrant display of various wax statues, sculptures and musical instruments in the World Wax Museum.
 There are 19 assorted galleries ranging from unique musical instruments including western and Indian to life sized wax models.
 You can easily mistake one for a person.

-The best time to visit this place with historical structures with beautiful gardens is during winter when the weather is pleasant.
+The best time to visit Mysore with historical structures with beautiful gardens is during winter when the weather is pleasant.
 Though evenings can get very cold, October to February is the best time to visit Mysore which is a hotspot for romantic couples too.

 It is a 3 hour journey to the next town Mysore from Airport in Bangalore with well connected flights to major cities in India.
 The Karnataka State Road Transport Corporation (KSTRC) has several ordinary, luxury and semi- luxury busses making your road trip pleasant experience.
 Bangalore Bus Station has a non- stop bus directly to Mysore.
-The Bangalore Railway Station has Shatabdi Express running by.
+Indian Railways runs luxury trains from Bangalore and covers the various destinations.

 Mysore is a hotspot for an endangered ingredient called Sandalwood.
 Every day- use Sandalwood products include soaps, agarbattis or incense sticks, sandal oil, etc. Mysore Silk is a hard to get silk weave and needless to say Mysore is the best place to obtain one.
 Coffee Powder, Jasmine incense and Beetel Leaves are other products Mysore is well known for.